-All completed forms must be sent to your local tax office, who will then process your case and if you fulfill the requirements to get married in Norway, they will send you a certificate of no impediment.
+All completed forms must be sent to your local tax office.
+The tax administration will then process your case, and if you fulfill the requirements to get married in Norway, they will send you a certificate of no impediment.

 Once you have received your certificate of no impediment, you must send it to the wedding official who is going to perform your wedding ceremony.
 If you include the address of your wedding official on the personal declaration form, the Norwegian Tax Administration will send the certificate directly to them.

 The wedding ceremony

 You can choose the type of wedding ceremony you prefer, for example a church wedding or a civil wedding ceremony.
 Norwegian municipalities are responsible for civil wedding ceremonies.

 The County Governor has an overview of religious and lifestance-based organisations with the right to marry.

 After the marriage ceremony has taken place, the wedding official must send the documents to the Norwegian Tax Administration.

 The Tax Administration will send a confirmation to your Altinn inbox.
 If you are not an electronic user or do not have a national identity number, but you are marrying according to Norwegian law, the National Population Register will send you a marriage certificate by post.